cgwire/awesome-cg-vfx-pipeline/README.md

 * [Optimesh](https://github.com/nschloe/optimesh) - Python library to optimise a triangular mesh, remesh with various algorithms
 * [mmg](https://github.com/MmgTools/mmg) - mmg is an open source software for bidimensional and tridimensional surface and volume remeshing
+* [libigl](https://libigl.github.io/) - A simple C++ geometry processing library
+* [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) - A C++ template library for linear algebra: matrices, vectors, numerical solvers, and related algorithms
+* [CGAL](https://www.cgal.org/) - A software project that provides easy access to efficient and reliable geometric algorithms in the form of a C++ library

 ### Colors